TacticalTechJay/btPin-rotator/README.md

 # btPin-rotator

 This simply rotates a bt-agent's pin.
 This is roughly done.
-No, I will not improve it.
+No, I will not improve it... probably.